Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

     Registration is a success the major device number is 244.
     ```

-    If you want to talk to the device driver, create a device file by
-    running the following command:
+    If you want to talk to the device driver, create a device file by running the following command:

     ``mknod /dev/blink_Dev c 244 0``

-    The device file name is important, because the ioctl program assumes
-    that is the file you will use.
+    The device file name is important, because the ioctl program assumes that is the file you will use.

 13. Create a device node.
-Run the mknod command and select the the
-    string from the printed message.
+Run the ``mknod`` command and select the the string from the printed message.

     For example, the command **mknod /dev/blink_Dev c 244 0** creates the /dev/blink_Dev node.

-14. Select **Window→ Open perspective → Remote System Explorer** and
+14. Select **Window → Open perspective → Remote System Explorer** and click **Open**.
-    click **Open**.
 The Vitis software platform opens the Remote
     Systems Explorer perspective.

 15. In the Remote Systems view, do the following: